LeoCR/encrypt_strings/README.md

-# Encrypt and Decrypt Strings
+# PHP Encrypt and Decrypt Strings